List of tallest buildings in Indianapolis

+Indianapolis is the capital and largest city of the U.S. state of Indiana, with a metropolitan area of 2.1 million residents.
+As of 2026, the city has 36 buildings taller than 200 feet (61 m), 13 of which have a height greater than 300 feet (91 m).
+Indianapolis has the largest skyline in Indiana, and most of the state's tallest buildings, including its only three skyscrapers taller than 492 ft (150 m).
+The tallest building in Indianapolis is the 49-story Salesforce Tower, which rises 701 ft and was completed in 1990.
+The city's second tallest building is the OneAmerica Tower, which was previously the tallest building from 1982 until 1990.

-The history of skyscrapers in Indianapolis began with the completion in 1895 of the Thomas Building, which is regarded as the first high-rise in the city.
-Before it was demolished, this structure stood 13 stories and 170 ft in height.
-Indianapolis went through an early high-rise construction boom in the 1960s, during which time the city saw the completion of the 372 ft City-County Building.
+The history of skyscrapers in Indianapolis began with the completion in 1895 of the Thomas Building, regarded as the first high-rise in the city.
+Before its demolition, this 13-story structure stood at a height of 170 ft.
+Indianapolis went through an early high-rise construction boom in the 1960s, during which time the city saw the completion of the 372 ft (113 m) City-County Building.
 The City-County Building was the first building in the city to rise higher than the Soldiers' and Sailors' Monument, and was the tallest building in the city until 1970.
-However, the pace of new high-rise construction then slowed until 1982; starting in that year, Indianapolis entered into a large building boom that lasted until 1990.
-During that time, six of the city's ten tallest skyscrapers were built, including the Chase Tower, OneAmerica Tower and Market Tower.
-Based on existing and under-construction buildings over 500 ft tall, the skyline of Indianapolis is ranked first in Indiana, sixth in the Midwest (after Chicago, Minneapolis, Detroit, Columbus and Cleveland) and 24th in the country.
-As of May 2014, there are 142 completed high-rises in the city.
-Indianapolis ranks first in the state in high-rise count, ahead of Fort Wayne.
+However, the pace of new high-rise construction then slowed until 1982.
+In the mid-1980s, Indianapolis entered into a large building boom that lasted until 1990.
+During this period, five of the city's six tallest skyscrapers were built, including Salesforce Tower (then known as the Bank One Tower), OneAmerica Tower, and the postmodernist 300 North Meridian, Market Tower, and BMO Plaza buildings, significantly reshaping the downtown skyline.